content-development-2022/Java-FSD-Angular-SQL-AWS-V1.0/Core Java 8+/2-java-object-oriented-programming-structure/java-math-class.md

 -   This new pseudorandom-number generator is used thereafter for all calls to this method and is used nowhere else.
 -   This method is properly synchronized to allow correct use by more than one thread.
 However, if many threads need to generate pseudorandom numbers at a great rate, it may reduce contention for each thread to have its own pseudorandom-number generator.

-**Returns:**

-a pseudorandom double greater than or equal to 0.0 and less than 1.0.

 ## 7) sqrt